-Take care when filling the reservoir because brake fluid can harm your eyes and damage painted surfaces.
-If fluid gets in your eyes, flush your eyes with clean water immediately.
-If you still feel uncomfortable with your eyes, go to the doctor.
+Take care when filling the reservoir because brake fluid can harm your hands or eyes.
+If fluid gets on your hands or in your eyes, flush the affected area with clean water immediately.
+If you still feel uncomfortable with your hands or eyes, go to the doctor.